laterz-f/labwebsite/tools/index.md

 # <i class="fas fa-code"></i>Resources

-Here you can find information on our datasets, code and other materials related to our main publications.{:center}
+Here you can find information on our datasets, code and other materials related to our main publications.
+{:center}

 {% include search-info.html %}